serverless/guide/source/dev/deployment.md

 Some guidance as to what needs to go in this section:

 * How is deploying serverless services different?
-* How to I continuously deploy?
 * How do I manage deployment to different staged environments?
+* How does CI/CD workflows implemented in a serverless system?
+Example of a CI/CD workflow
 * Blue/Green Deployments
 * Rollbacks?
 * Versioning support